Skip to main content

 Assessment outcomes data for clinical trial services

-Summary of accreditation outcomes and lessons learnt from the assessment of health service organisations (HSOs) against the National Clinical Trials Governance Framework (NCTGF).
+Summary of accreditation outcomes and lessons learnt from the assessment of health services against the National Clinical Trials Governance Framework.

 Overview

-The purpose of this page is to provide a national aggregation of assessment outcomes against the NCTGF to provide an indicator to the sector on implementation progress.
+This page provides a national aggregation of assessment outcomes against the National Clinical Trials Governance Framework (NCTGF) to provide an update to the sector on implementation progress.

-Assessments have been undertaken within HSOs (including day procedure facilities) that provide a clinical trial service.
+Assessments have been undertaken within health services (including day procedure facilities) that provide a clinical trial service.
 Performance is measured against a maturity scale.

-- For information on when the maturity scale applies to your HSO see Advisory CT25/01: Extension of the maturity rating scale for clinical trial service assessments against NCTGF
+For information on when the maturity scale applies to your health service see Advisory CT25/01: Extension of the maturity rating scale for clinical trial service assessments against NCTGF.

-The figures below provide information on the number and percentage of HSOs that have either registered or completed assessments to the NCTGF, along with the actions commonly rated initial and established systems across the sector.
+The figures below provide information on the number and percentage of health services that have either registered or completed assessments to the NCTGF, along with the actions commonly rated initial and established systems across the sector.

 The reporting period commenced in May 2023 and data is updated monthly.

-Across the maturity scale period individual performance of an HSO against the NCTGF will not be publicly reported.
+Across the maturity scale period individual performance of a health service against the NCTGF will not be publicly reported.

-The intent of a maturity determination during assessments is to provide HSOs with a quality improvement measure for their clinical trial service ahead of formal assessment under the Australian Health Service Safety and Quality Accreditation Scheme.
+The intent of a maturity determination during assessments is to provide health services with a quality improvement measure for their clinical trial service ahead of formal assessment under the Australian Health Service Safety and Quality Accreditation Scheme.

 The NCTGF is made up of 27 actions across the Clinical Governance and Partnering with Consumer Standard of the NSQHS Standards.
 Each action is awarded a rating after assessment.
 The rating scale is as follows:

-It is the role of state and territory health departments to identify and register eligible HSOs within their jurisdiction for assessment to the NCTGF, alongside routine processes for registering HSOs for assessment to the NSQHS Standards.
+It is the role of state and territory health departments to identify and register eligible health services within their jurisdiction for assessment to the NCTGF, alongside routine processes for registering health services for assessment to the NSQHS Standards.

 Assessment outcomes dashboard